 Q&A with Karen Borg

-Karen Borg is a partner in the firm's Chicago office.
+Karen Borg is in the firm's Chicago office.
 She concentrates her practice in complex commercial litigation and arbitrations, with a particular emphasis in insurance disputes.
 She also has extensive experience with product liability and mass tort litigation, as well as bankruptcy and bankruptcy-related disputes.

 If you could have dinner with anyone, dead or alive, who would it be and why?